awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 1. For **Select a verified domain**, choose the domain that you want to use for open and click event tracking\.
 In the text field to the left of the menu, you can optionally specify a subdomain of the parent domain\.

 1. Configure the remaining options as you normally would\.
-For more information about setting up event destinations, see [Add an Event Destination](event-publishing-add-event-destination.md)\.
+For more information about setting up event destinations, see [Step 2: Add Event Destination](event-publishing-add-event-destination.md)\.

 1. Choose **Save**\.